 - Long periods of time in one position: Simple… change positions.
 If you sit regularly, then just stand up whenever you can and sit in different ways.
 If you stand all day, then sit down whenever you can and stand in different ways throughout the day.

 - Lack of corrective exercise: Work on the muscles that keep you posture strong and care for those that get tired.
 Don’t multiply a day of hunched over sitting with ab crunches, pushups and spin class.
-Add some simple stretches into your day to lengthen out some of the commonly tight muscles.
+Add some simple stretches into your day to lengthen out some of the commonly tight muscles and some simple exercises to strengthen the weakened muscles.

 Sitting down all day with consistent moments of movement and standing, paired with good posture and a well balanced fitness program is very rarely a problem.
 Neither is standing up all day if you address the same issues.
 Even an alternating approach (sit and stand) only addresses half the problem at best.
 We need to think about the whole picture if we really want to fix our sitting (and future standing) epidemic.